fotober

 Creating a strong online presence is essential in today’s digital-first market.
 Research shows that 92% of clients check photographers' websites before making contact.
 Your portfolio website should load quickly and be easy to navigate on all devices.
 Professional presentation of your work can justify rates up to 30% higher than photographers with basic portfolios.

 Organize your portfolio to highlight different photography skills and property types.
 Include detailed information about your shooting and editing process for transparency.
-Consider adding before-and-after examples to demonstrate your ability to handle challenging situations.
+Consider adding before-and-after examples to demonstrate your ability to handle challenging situations and to show the true impact of your work.
 Make sure your contact information is prominently displayed on every page.

 Your online portfolio should include: